-Doctor of Jurisprudence Requirements
+Doctor of Jurisprudence Requirements (79 credit hours)

 Students are required to complete 79 credit hours of law courses and to satisfy all requirements for the degree Doctor of Jurisprudence.
 For specific requirements, see the Mauer School of Law Bulletin.

 Other Dual M.S.E.S.
 Degree Programs